Introduction:

 Fundraising and Support

-Even if your organization is not focused on generating revenue, a website can be a powerful tool for fundraising and garnering support.
+Even if your organisation is not focused on generating revenue, a website can be a powerful tool for fundraising and garnering support.
 You can create donation pages, showcase your projects, and highlight the impact of your work.
 This can help attract donors, volunteers, and partners who are aligned with your mission.

 We were fortunate enough to receive funding to hire a web designer.
 However, if you do not have funding, don’t let this stop you from getting something online.
 You can start with a do-it-yourself (DIY) website and aim to update and improve it in the future if funding is secured.

-Options for Do-It-Yourself Websites
+Options for Do-It-Yourself Website

 There are several companies that offer low-cost, easy-to-use website domains and hosting services.
 Here are a few options:

 In case your initial funding is limited, and you need to create your own website, we have prepared step-by-step instructions to help you get your website online.
 For this exercise, we have chosen GoDaddy as the platform for the instructions.
-GoDaddy is a popular and user-friendly option that offers affordable plans, making it accessible for organizations with limited budgets.
-By following these instructions, you can establish an online presence quickly and efficiently, even without professional web design assistance.
-Once your website is up and running, you can always aim to update and improve it in the future as more funding becomes available.
+GoDaddy is a popular and user-friendly option that offers affordable plans, making it accessible for organisations with limited budgets.

-Step-by-Step Guide to Setting Up a GoDaddy Website
+Steps to Create a GoDaddy Website

 Uploading Photographs to Your GoDaddy Website